“Record Companies, Do a Follow-Up, Please”: Talented Prisoners Wow SA With Melodic Voices

 The choir members show off their talent

-The video is captured as the group of not less than ten men sing their lungs out while doing actions.
+The video captures at least ten men singing their lungs out while doing actions.
 The song is rejoined by a second hymn, Ulidinga Lam, and two soloists move to the front to flex their melodies.

 Read also